vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 formulate queries using Vespa [query language](query-language.html).
 The examples uses the [vespa-cli](vespa-cli.html) command which supports running queries.

-The CLI uses the Vespa http search api.
-Use `vespa query -v` to see the actual http request sent:
+The CLI uses the [Vespa query api](query-api.html).
+Use `vespa query -v` to see the curl equivalent:

 <pre>
 $ vespa query -v 'yql=select ..'